 Don't spank your baby or use other types of

 corporal (physical) punishment.
-A baby between 1 month and 12
+A baby age 1 month to 12

-months is too young to understand what is "good" and "bad" behavior.
+months is too young to know that there are certain ways he or she should behave.
 Try distracting a child who is doing something wrong or something that might be

 dangerous.
 For example, if your baby tries to pull the dog's tail, you can find a toy